SummerPaX/pokemon-browser/README.md

 # PokemonBrowser

+## About

+Visualize every Pokedex in a neat Dashboard.
+Shows each Pokemon with their Entry Number and Discription.

+## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.